-To solve the Bogoliubov problem we first compute, for a given $\Delta v$ , the order parameter with a conjugate gradient algorithm [25] on a numerical x range of $2/n{\rm vort}$ , imposing unit winding number in each region.
+To solve the Bogoliubov problem we first compute, for a given Δv , the order parameter with a conjugate gradient algorithm [27] on a numerical x range of $2/n{vort}$, imposing unit winding number in each region.
 We then construct the Bogoliubov matrix within half of the x range and using discretized expressions for the derivatives.
-We diagonalize this matrix, for a given Bloch momentum K, and repeat the diagonalization to sample K values throughout the first Brillouin zone.
+We diagonalize this matrix, for a given Bloch wavenumber K, and repeat the diagonalization to sample K values throughout the first Brillouin zone3.
 Examples of the obtained spectra for different values of the velocity of the two opposite parallel flows are shown in Figure 2.

-One can see that for $\Delta \nu < 2c_s$ the spectra are composed of positive-energy modes (positive-norm at positive frequencies and negative-norm at negative ones) and by a dynamically unstable branch with a vanishing real part of the frequency and an increasing instability rate
+A general picture of these results can be obtained by neglecting for the moment the modes at the edge of the Brillouin zone, whose wavelengths is similar to the inter-vortex spacing.
+One can see that for $\Delta v < 2c_s$ the spectra are composed of positive-energy modes (positive-norm at positive frequencies and negative-norm at negative ones) and by a dynamically unstable